MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ### Task 2: Query BIOS information

-1. To find a repository class that contains BIOS information, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To find a repository class that contains BIOS information, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

     ```powershell
     Get-CimClass -ClassName *bios*